elenasacristan/treebooks/README.md

 ##### index.html

-This is the home page and the user will get redirected to this page when they click on the logo or the home tab on the navbar.
+This is the home page and the users will get redirected to this page when they click on the logo or the home tab on the navbar.

 This page has a carousel highlighting the main areas of the charity.